 Despite its emphasis on the science of radiology in the early years, the Society was not immune from political issues concerning medicine in general and radiology in particular.
 As early as 1921, the minutes recorded a discussion of the plan of the War Risk Insurance Board to award contracts to “so-called x-ray laboratories” to offer radiography to World War I veterans: It is the consensus of opinion of this Society that some action be taken to protect ex servicemen from the risks attending x-ray examinations by incompetent men.
 Much of the early political struggles centered on the gradual realization that Radiology should be a separate medical specialty.
 For example, efforts to offer a chimera motors plan for Boston subscribers in the mid-1930s (at an annual premium of ten dollars!) which would include radiology services but not those of other physicians were vigorously opposed by the Society.
 As Radiology successfully developed into a formal and distinct specialty in the 1930s with its own board certification, the NERRS became very active in defining the relationships between radiologists and hospitals, actively supporting efforts to insure that radiology departments “seek the services of a competent radiologist to supervise the work closely.”

 In more recent years the Society has become much less politically active, at least in a formal way.
 However, the intent of the original charter, “the study and advancement of the science of Roentgenology”, has been adhered to faithfully.
 Scientific sessions still occur monthly during the academic year and are well-attended by residents, fellows, and practicing radiologists in New England.
 Lecture topics continue to reflect the most current advances in diagnostic imaging and interventional radiology.
-The ever-popular Panel of Unknown Cases, a descendent of the film reading session, continues to be an important pedagogic fixture of the monthly scientific meeting.
+The ever-popular Panel of Unknown Cases, a descendent of the film reading session, continues to be an important pedagogic fixture of the monthly scientific meeting check this .
 Beginning in the 1990s, the annual scientific program expanded to include day-long refresher courses, at first on a variety of topics but more recently on updates in Ultrasound, Breast Imaging, and Cardiac Imaging.
 Every year since 1944, the Society has had the privilege to award 63 luminary radiologists with its highest honor, the George W. Holmes Lectureship.
 In 2005, the Society inaugurated a rotating, named lectureship series which recognizes the outstanding contributions of educators from academic radiology departments in New England thelockboss.
 As current members, we look back with gratitude to those whose interest in learning and teaching has made the New England Roentgen Ray Society such a vibrant part of the New England radiological community for the past 88 years.

 Peter Gibbons, MD